kdlamb/ML4Climate2025/ML4Climate2025/lectures_ML/DataPreprocessing/datapreprocessing.md

 - Do we have missing values or outliers in our data sets?
 - If the variables are categorical (i.e. divided up into different classes), how many different classes are represented in our data sets?
-- Are the classes relatively balanced (i.e. do we have a similar number of samples for each class?), or are they imbalanced (do some classes have a lot of sample and some have very few?)
+- Are the classes relatively balanced (i.e. do we have a similar number of samples for each class?), or are they imbalanced (do some classes have a lot of samples and some have very few?)
 - What order of magnitude are the variables in our data sets?
 - Are variables strongly spatially or temporally correlated?